TheVoidThatConsumes/layout-tasks/README.md

-#Layout Tasks for both Flex and Grid formtas, created for Zuri Training 2022.
+#Layout Tasks for both Flex and Grid formats, created for Zuri Training 2022.
 #GLHF.